judepayne/clj-contract-checker/README.md

 Alternatively, if you want to work direct from the json without needing to use the `clojure.data.json` library yourself, in the `aws` namespace, there is a function `conform-contract` which works with json given to it directly.

 The input should be a single json map with the consumer schema under the "consumer" key and the producer schema under the "producer" key.
-The `test-schema.json` file is an example of this format.
+The `test-schema.json` file in the resouces folder is an example of this format.

 ### Rules